saleemk/slopsmith-plugin-mobile-note-highway/README.md

 [![GitHub release](https://img.shields.io/github/v/release/saleemk/slopsmith-plugin-mobile-note-highway)](https://github.com/saleemk/slopsmith-plugin-mobile-note-highway/releases)

 A touch-optimized note highway player plugin for [Slopsmith](https://github.com/slopsmith/slopsmith) that transforms the player experience on phones and tablets.
-Collapsible controls, organized expanded sections, intuitive gestures with live audio feedback, and device-adaptive layouts let you focus on playing.
+Collapsible controls, organized expanded sections, landscape-aware layouts, intuitive gestures with live audio feedback, and device-adaptive controls let you focus on playing.

-**Tested on iOS (portrait mode).** Android should work and likely has native touch feedback, but hasn't been verified.
+**Tested on iOS phones and tablets in portrait and landscape.** Android should work and likely has native touch feedback, but hasn't been verified.

 ### Phone View